 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The Iron Mountain City Council has approved amendments to the City Code of Ordinances regulating recreational marihuana establishments and the selection of license applicants within the City of Iron Mountain.
+The Iron Mountain City Council has approved amendments to the City Code of Ordinances regulating recreational marijuana establishments and the selection of license applicants within the City of Iron Mountain.

-Chapter 14, Article VII, Section 14-310, addresses the purpose, intent, relationship to other laws, City liabilities and indemnification of recreational marihuana facilities.
+Chapter 14, Article VII, Section 14-310, addresses the purpose, intent, relationship to other laws, City liabilities and indemnification of recreational marijuana facilities.
 The following legislation will be effective on November 6, 2019.

 Applications will be scored competitively using a rubric similar to the medical marihuana facilities.
 A scoring rubric is a tool that will assign specific points for a specific list of criteria established by City Council.
-The recreational marihuana rubric is not yet available.
+Click to view the rubric.

-Potential applicants should study the ordinances and the rubric closely before applying.
+Please note: Potential applicants should study the ordinances and the rubric closely before applying.
 Applications will be scored "as submitted".
-Please note that the application fee is not refundable to any applicant including unsuccessful applicants.
+Licenses will be awarded on a competitive basis using a scoring rubric.
+Application does not guarantee a license by the City and the application fee is not refundable to any applicant including unsuccessful applicants.